crcn/mesh.js/docs/api.md

 });
 ```

-#### SequenceBus.create([busses])
+#### SequenceBus.create(busses: Array<Bus>)

-Executes operations against a each bus one at a time.
+Executes actions against a each bus one at a time.
 Data is merged into one stream according to the order of each bus.

 ```javascript
 var bus = SequenceBus.create([